Spider-Woman (Jessica Drew)

-Her origin story relates that she was a brainwashed spy working for HYDRA.
-Writer Brian Michael Bendis added Spider-Woman to the roster of The New Avengers, which leads to her involvement in the "Secret Invasion" storyline.
+Her origin story relates that she was a brainwashed spy working for Hydra.
+Writer Brian Michael Bendis added Spider-Woman to the roster of the New Avengers, which leads to her involvement in the "Secret Invasion" storyline.
 In 2009, the character received her second self-titled limited series, written by Bendis, which ran for seven issues.
 As part of the 2014 "Spider-Verse" event, Spider-Woman began her third ongoing series, written by Dennis Hopeless.
 The series was interrupted by Marvel's 2015 "Secret Wars" event, and ended with issue #10.
 Spider-Woman was relaunched several months later with a new issue #1, still written by Hopeless, which continued the story from the previous volume.

 Jessica Drew has been described as one of Marvel's most notable and powerful female heroes.
-She will make her cinematic debut in Spider-Man: Across the Spider-Verse, voiced by Issa Rae.
+She made her cinematic debut in Spider-Man: Across the Spider-Verse (2023) as Jess Drew, voiced by Issa Rae.